Develop5/PlaywrightAmazon/README.md

     npm install dotenv

-common.env needs to be created
+common.env needs to be created          (I have copied it from the e2e folder)

-Create files:
+Create files:                           (By now, copied from the e2e folder)

     run_tests.sh        (And provide permission: chmod +x ./run_tests.sh) for Linux, Mac run_tests.bat       For Windows